 2. EDP – Electro Deposition Paint – this is based on the fundamental physics principle that opposites attract.
 The metal parts are charged with direct current and then immersed in a bath that has oppositely charged paint particles in it.
 This allows every corner, crack, and crevice to have a continuous even coating over the entire surface of the part.

 3. Primer is then added.

-4. Finally the finish coat.
+4. Finally the Finish Coat.

 In addition, sacrificial anodes (zincs) are added and their job is to deteriorate before any other metal components.
 They literally sacrifice themselves and are easily replaceable by the end-user.
 Lastly, all of the fittings are stainless steel, there's no nickel plated steel anywhere in the engine.
 Walk up to a competitor's engine with a small magnet and count the number of fittings that you can get the magnet to cling to.
 Worse, in most cases these fittings are simply painted over.

-Sacrificial zincs add to the anti-corrosion process on E-TECs.
+Sacrificial zincs add to the anti-corrosion process on Evinrude E-TECs.
 Here's one just above the anti-ventilation plate.
 Another is behind the propeller in the bearing carrier, and still another is located underneath the swivel bracket.
 All are easily replaceable by the owner.

 Electric trim is not new on outboards but it's a convenient feature to have.
-Recognizing that boats come in different shape and sizes, the Evinrude E-TEC 115 comes with a trim limiter switch that is easily adjustable by the owner.
+Recognizing that boats come in different shapes and sizes, the Evinrude E-TEC 115 comes with a trim limiter switch that is easily adjustable by the owner.
 This limiter switch will automatically stop the trim function once it reaches a preset limit.